 Article 12 – Taxes, customs duties and other fiscal charges

-The provisions of article 28 of the FwA on the rules on taxes, customs duties and other fiscal charges shall apply for both <Beneficiary xxx> and <Beneficiary yyy>.
+The provisions of article 28 of the FWA on the rules on taxes, customs duties and other fiscal charges shall apply for both <Beneficiary xxx> and <Beneficiary yyy>.

 Union contractors shall be exempted from VAT for any service rendered and/or goods supplied and/or works executed under the Union financed contract in both the territory of <Beneficiary xxx> and <Beneficiary yyy>.
 Goods supplied or services rendered or works executed by a contractor to the Union contractor shall also be exempted from VAT in so far that they are connected with the objectives and activities under the Union contract.